 Solo travel and safety are two of the biggest topics discussed in the Women Who Travel Facebook group, and we hope this trip will help travelers feel empowered about both.
 With experts like El Camino Travel leading the charge, we want female travelers to feel excited to hoof it through Colombia solo or with a friend—or two, or three—and meet other passionate travelers along the way.

 Eager to learn more about Colombia?
 Here are a few stories to make you want to pick up your passport:

 How is this trip different from El Camino’s other Colombia trips?

 You may have heard of El Camino Travel before—maybe you’ve even traveled with them—and be wondering how this differs from other trips.
 The essence will reflect El Camino Travel’s values, but it will also be elevated, with the touch of Condé Nast Traveler’s editors: expect chic hotel stays, and new, handpicked experiences (and maybe even a few surprise visits from super travelers we know).
 And, most importantly, it will be a trip exclusively for self-identifying women.

-Like all El Camino Trips, this one will be led by a local guide, Patty Panqueaba, with Amanda Villarosa as our photographer to document the whole thing.
-Unlike other trips, we’ll have a third host as well: Condé Nast Traveler editor, Megan Spurrell (you may have met her at one of the Women Who Travel meetups, or in the Facebook group).
+Like all El Camino Trips, this one will be led by a local guide, with a photographer, both of which have been hand-picked in tandem with Condé Nast Traveler’s editorial team.
+Unlike other trips, some will also have a third host: a Condé Nast Traveler editor.
 With these professional travelers at the helm, you’ll have three sources of knowledge on Colombia at your fingertips.

 Who is this trip for?